atick-faisal/label-studio/docs/source/guide/ask_ai.md

 ## Use AI Assistant for general help

-You can also use AI Assistant to ask for troubleshooting and general help with Label Studio.
+You can also use AI Assistant to ask for troubleshooting and general help with Annotation Hub.

 ![Screenshot of AI Assistant for labeling configs](/images/admin/ai-ask.png)